This post was updated in March 2020 to ensure accuracy and relevancy.

 D-aspartic acid is an amino acid.
 Its enantiomer, L-aspartic acid is one of the non-essential amino acids found in human body.
 In some specific tissues (testes, pituary gland and hypothalamus) l-aspartic acid is processed into the d-aspartic acid.
 D-aspartic acid plays an important role in the neuroendocrine system, it is a message molecule used to control the release of the luteinizing hormone, gonadotropin-releasing hormone and in consequence the testosterone.
 Supplemented DAA elevates the production of testosterone, growth hormone (GH), and insulin-like growth factor 1 (IGF-1).
 Check the main article about d-aspartic acid for more details.

-Why to take d-aspartic acid with aromatase inhibitor?
+Should I take d-aspartic acid with aromatase inhibitor?

 Aromatase is an enzyme that synthesizes estrogens from androgens (e.g. testosterone) in a process called aromatization.
 Drugs taken to inhibit this process are called aromatase inhibitors (AI).
 AI are often taken with testosterone boosters, e.g. DAA to prevent the surplus testosterone from being converted to estrogen.
 Another names for these drugs are anti estrogens or estrogen blockers.
 A popular aromatase inhibitor is Diindolyl-Methane (DIM).
 Taking d-aspartic acid with DIM is a good idea.
 You can get DIM from food, e.g. cruciferous vegetables like broccoli, or from a supplement.

-What to stack d-aspartic acid with?
+What can I stack d-aspartic acid with?

 There are many possibilities, e.g. d-aspartic acid with tribulus terrestris, with zinc, with ZMA or with creatine.
 Or you can buy a ready-made stack, e.g. the Prime Male containing alongside DAA also bioperine, boron, korean red ginseng, luteolin, magnesium, mucuna pruriens, nettle root extract, vitamins B6, D3, K2 and zinc.

-How should you take d-aspartic acid?
+How should I take d-aspartic acid?

 D-Aspartic acid powder has a distinctive chalky and sour taste.
 If you find its taste unpleasant take it with a glass of orange juice.
 Primaforce recommends taking it with food.